of graduate employers say relevant experience is essential to getting a job with them

 Why choose this college course?

-- BOOST YOUR SKILLS – Get to grips with a variety of techniques from photographic make-up and face painting to dressing and colouring hair
+- BOOST YOUR SKILLS – Get to grips with a variety of techniques from photographic make-up to face painting and dressing hair

 - PRACTICAL APPLICATION – Perfect your skills by training and working in our cutting-edge make-up studios on campus